-- Minimum grade of C+ in all required prerequisite courses listed above - Students may repeat only two of the required prerequisite courses in which you earned a grade of C or below.
-These courses may be repeated only once.
-This requirement includes courses taken at other colleges. - If students are missing any prerequisite coursework, they must demonstrate that they can successfully complete all required pre-clinical coursework listed in the Nursing semester maps for their first, second, third, and fourth semester courses prior to the start of NURS 301 in the fifth semester of junior year. - If students do not achieve the above requirements, then they are not eligible to transition to the professional phase of the nursing program. - Take nationally normed tests throughout the curriculum - Meet all requirements of the Department of Nursing and affiliated agencies, and provide evidence of specific immunizations and health clearance, as well as current certification in Basic Cardiac Life Support before clinical placement. - Be advised that requirements may change during the program and that students will be required to meet current standards for clinical affiliation placements and progression in the major, irrespective of date of program admission. - Purchase the official NYIT student uniform worn for clinical rotations.
+- Minimum grade of C+ in all required prerequisite courses listed above: - Students may repeat only two of the required prerequisite courses in which they earned a grade of C or below.
+These courses may be repeated only once. - Students must complete all pre-requisite courses listed on the semester map prior to starting nursing courses. - Take nationally normed tests throughout the curriculum. - Meet all requirements of the Department of Nursing and affiliated agencies and provide evidence of specific immunizations and health clearance, as well as current certification in Basic Cardiac Life Support before clinical placement.
+Please be aware that some facilities may additionally require drug screening and background checks. - Be advised that requirements may change during the program and that students will be required to meet current standards for clinical affiliation placements and progression in the major, irrespective of date of program admission. - Purchase the official NYIT student uniform worn for clinical rotations.
 Clinical placements are by the clinical lottery policy outlined in the Nursing Student Handbook.